johncheetham/gshogi/README.rst

         gshogi should now be installed on your system.
 You can launch it from the gnome menu (under games) or type 'gshogi' in any terminal window.

-        There is no uninstall (distutils doesn't have one).
+        There is no uninstall (setuptools doesn't have one).
 If you need to
         uninstall you have to make a note of the file names and then delete them manually.